Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="mercuryadmintools"></a>
 ### Deploy Using the Mercury Admin Tools

-(content under development:  The mercury-admin tools have not yet been updated for the 9.4m7 deployment.
-Also, customer will have the option to use a set of command line tools.)
+(content under development:  Do we still need this?
+PD)

 <a name="PostDeployment"></a>
 ## Post Deployment Steps